 Reading tip: 4 examples of the Inverted Pyramid Style of Writing

-The three articles below do a great job of following the inverted pyramid writing style are a great example of how it’s used in the news today.
+The three articles below do a great job of following the inverted pyramid writing style.
+They are great examples of how it’s used in the news today.

 Journalists are oftentimes critical of the inverted pyramid style of writing but it also garnishes it’s fair share of supporters.
 It’s considered a useful form of writing for breaking news and to quickly get important information out to eager readers.

-But others consider it a shallow form of writing because of the lack of depth and they believe it fails to add creativity in writing.
+Others consider it a shallow form of writing because of the lack of depth.
+They also believe it fails to add creativity in writing.
 Critics also believe that the inverted pyramid style of writing shifts facts around with the sole intention of gaining attention.

-If you are a journalist or content creator that is in search of making your content more exciting and engaging to your readers, you should consider using the inverted pyramid methodology.
+If you are a journalist that is in search of making your content more exciting and engaging to your readers, you should consider using the inverted pyramid.
 Not only has it been used for over 100 years in the field of journalism it is extremely effective and provides value for the reader.